onnx/onnx-mlir/docs/ImportONNXDefs.md

 When a model is imported, the highest version which is not higher than the next available version is used.
 For the example of ReduceSum, if the opset is 12, ONNXReduceSumV11Op is chosen.

-## Upgrade to a new version of ONNX
+## Migrate
-To migrate a new version ONNX, first the third_part/onnx should be upgraded and your installation of ONNX.
+To migrate to a new version ONNX, first the third_part/onnx should be upgraded and your installation of ONNX.
 Then you can run gen_onnx_mlir.py with flag `--check_operation_version`.
 The top version for all operation will be outputted as a new `version_dict`.
 Diagonstic output will